gchure/phd/src/chapter_03/section_05_DNA_mutants.md

 @Fig:deltaF_theory.
 To compute the
-$\Delta F$ for each mutation, we inferred the observed mean free energy of the mutant strain for each inducer concentration and repressor copy number (see Materials and Methods as well as the SI text for a detailed explanation of the inference).
+$\Delta F$ for each mutation, we inferred the observed mean free energy of the mutant strain for each inducer concentration and repressor copy number (see Materials \& Methods as well as the supplemental Chapter 7 for a detailed explanation of the inference).
 We note that in the limit of extremely low or high fold-change, the inference of the free energy is either over- or under-estimated, respectively, introducing a systematic error.
 Thus, points which are close to these limits are omitted in the calculation of $\Delta F$.
-We direct the reader to the SI text for a detailed discussion of this systematic error.
+We direct the reader to the supplemental Chapter 7 for a detailed discussion of this systematic error.
 With a measure of
 $F^\mathrm{(mut)}$ for each mutant at each repressor copy number, we compute the difference in free energy relative to the wild-type strain